danslinky/danslinky.co.uk/docs/resumes/markdown/index.md

 ## Introduction

-As an adept Platform, Site Reliability, and DevSecOps Engineer, I've spearheaded crucial aspects of design, development, and maintenance in previous roles.
-With a strong focus on container orchestration, I've consistently optimized platform performance, ensuring robust security and seamless integration of machine learning models and services.
+As an experienced engineer with specializations in Platform, Site Reliability, and DevSecOps, I have played a pivotal role in designing, developing, and maintaining various projects.
+My expertise in container orchestration has enabled me to optimize platform performance, ensuring robust security and seamless integration of machine learning models and services.

-My collaborative nature has seen me effectively engage with diverse teams, including engineers, product managers, and stakeholders, to tackle technical challenges and enhance organizational processes.
-Prioritizing maintainability, scalability, and observability, I ensure solutions are not only functional but also meticulously documented.
-Moreover, I'm passionate about cultivating a culture of continuous learning and knowledge sharing to drive innovation and team growth.
+I am a collaborative team player and have effectively collaborated with diverse teams, including engineers, product managers, and stakeholders, to overcome technical challenges and enhance organizational processes.
+My priority is always to ensure that solutions are not only functional but also easily maintainable, scalable, and observable.
+I am also passionate about creating a culture of continuous learning and knowledge sharing to drive innovation and promote team growth.

 ## Experience